nkeneng/symfony-varnish-docker/README.md

 # Symfony Project Template + docker + varnish

+**I tried it with a docker version 20 and didn't work , then I upgraded to 23 and it worked fine**

 This is a template repository for bootstrapping a Symfony project with additional PHP libraries integrated.
 The included libraries are:

 * friendsofsymfony/http-cache-bundle